SidRimza/learn-with-leaders-project/README.md

 4. User can apply to a program
 5. Applied state is fetched from DB and reflected in UI

+## Trade-offs

+- UI styling was kept minimal to focus on correctness and data flow
+- Backend security is enforced using RLS instead of frontend-only checks
+- The application workflow is intentionally simple to match assignment scope

 ## Security
 - Row Level Security enabled
 - Users can only apply as themselves